Yamit: History

 Located in the Rafah Plain region south of the Gaza Strip, Yamit was envisioned as a large city for 200,000 people that would create a buffer zone between the Gaza Strip and the Sinai Peninsula.
-It was built on land in a 140,000 dunam (14,000 hectare) area from which some 1,500 Bedouin families of the Al-Ramilat tribes had been secretly expelled under the direct orders of the then-defense minister Moshe Dayan and Southern Command head Ariel Sharon.
+It was built on land in a 140,000 dunam (14,000 hectare) area from which some 1,500 Bedouin families of the Al-Ramilat tribes were ordered to leave by Moshe Dayan and Southern Command head Ariel Sharon.
 Construction of Yamit began in January 1975.
 When the first fifty residents arrived there were no buildings, roads, electricity or water.
-Nevertheless, ambitious plans were drawn up for a port, a flour mill, a Dead Sea Canal, a hotel and a university.
+Nevertheless, ambitious plans were drawn up for a port, a flour mill, a Dead Sea canal, a hotel and a university.
 A cornerstone was laid for a yeshiva.
 By the second year, the population reached 100.

-Despite efforts to promote Yamit's relatively affordable housing, Yamit did not attract enough residents to make it a seaport.
-Upon the signing of the peace treaty with Egypt in 1979, it became clear to residents that Yamit's days were numbered.
-Most accepted compensation and relocated to other cities.
+Upon the signing of the Egypt–Israel peace treaty in 1979, it was clear that Yamit's days were numbered.
+Most of the residents accepted compensation and relocated to other cities.
 Those who chose to stay were joined by nationalist supporters who moved in to boost their numbers.
-When the order came to evacuate Yamit by force, many of the residents barricaded themselves inside their homes, while others climbed up to their roofs as soldiers broke down their doors.
+When the order came to evacuate Yamit, the remaining residents barricaded themselves inside their homes, while others climbed up to their roofs as soldiers broke down their doors.